ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    domain.
 In the DMARC protocol, two domains are said to be "in alignment" if they have the same Organizational Domain.

-   _Tickets 75, 80, and 85_
+   _Tickets 75, 80, 85, and 108_

    A DMARC pass result indicates only that the RFC5322.From domain has been authenticated in that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
-   A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published severity of concern expresed by the Domain Owner for authentication failures to inform its mail handling decision for that message.
+   A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published severity of concern expresed by the Domain Owner or PSO for authentication failures to inform its mail handling decision for that message.

-   For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the Domain Owner.
-Therefore reputation assessment of that stream by the mail-receiving organization does not need to be encumbered by accounting for unauthorized use of the domain.
-A message that fails this validation cannot reliably be associated with the aligned domain and its reputation.
+   For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the Domain Owner and/or any, some, or all of the Authenticated Identifiers.
+Therefore, reputation assessment of that stream by the mail-receiving organization does not need to be encumbered by accounting for unauthorized use of any domains.
+A message that fails this validation cannot reliably be associated with the Domain Owner's domain and its reputation.

-Herr (ed) & Levine (ed)  Expires 21 October 2021                [Page 5]

-Internet-Draft                  DMARCbis                      April 2021

-   _Ticket 80_
+   _Tickets 80 and 108_

-   DMARC also describes a reporting framework in which mail-receiving domains can generate regular reports containing data about messages seen that claim to be from domains that publish DMARC policies, and send those reports to one or more addresses as requested by the Domain Owner's DMARC policy record.
+   DMARC, in the associated [DMARC-Aggregate-Reporting] and [DMARC-Failure-Reporting] documents, also describes a reporting framework in which mail-receiving domains can generate regular reports containing data about messages seen that claim to be from domains that publish DMARC policies, and send those reports to one or more addresses as requested by the Domain Owner's or PSO's DMARC policy record.

    Experience with DMARC has revealed some issues of interoperability with email in general that require due consideration before